Rashtriya Uchchatar Shiksha Abhiyan (RUSA)

 The Regional Institute of English organized a Two Day Training Programme on ‘Digital Library and Information Management’ under the aegis of RUSA, UT, Chandigarh on 20th and 21st July, 2017 for the Library Professionals working in College/State Libraries of Chandigarh.
 Total registration for the event was 46.
 The workshop was inaugurated by the Director of the Institute, Dr Vandana Lunyal.
 She spoke on the need for digitization by libraries.

 Many Issues related to digital libraries were taken up by the resource persons.
-The course aimed at being an interactive learning experience to enhance the competencies of the library professionals in digital library skills.
+The course aimed at being an interactive learning experience to enhance the competencies of library professionals in digital library skills.

-During the training programme, the participants were given hands on training in developing an android application for RSS feeds and creating Blogs.
+During the training programme, the participants were given hands-on training in developing an android application for RSS feeds and creating Blogs.
 Their queries regarding digitization of libraries were also addressed by the resource persons.

 The Valedictory Session was presided over by Professor Dilip Kumar from Post-Graduate Government College for Girls.
 Sector 42 ASPD RUSA.
 He enlightened the audience about RUSA and spoke on the positive effects that RUSA is going to have on higher education.